SchaafLaura/TLMlang_2_specification/README.md

 After pushing 1 to the stack, the `S` instruction pops the topmost value off the stack and writes it in its stead into the source code.
 The body of the main function now looks like this `11L` and after getting redirected by the `L` (left) instruction, *two* 1s get pushed to the stack and the program exits the main function on the lefthand side.

 ## Control flow
 Control flow always starts in the top left corner of the `main` function, moving to the right.
+If control flow makes the instruction pointer leave the bounds of a function, this function is exited.
+If the `main` function is exited, the program halts.

 Control flow can be changed directly via the `U`, `D`, `L`, `R` (up, down, left, right) instructions and via the `O` (conditional redirect) instruction.
 The conditional redirect rotates the instruction-flow vector depending on the value on top of the stack.
 A value greater than 0 rotates the flow clockwise, less than 0 rotates counter-clockwise and a value of 0 leaves flow unaffected.